Fishing Report Summaries for all waters

 Decatur, Lake — CRAPPIE: Fair to Good: Anglers were catching some with a jig and minnow off the rip rap areas.
 Popular colors are green pumpkin; chartreuse with a orange jig head.
 CHANNEL CATFISH: Fair: Toss a night crawler near the creeks and waterways that run into the lake.

 Evergreen Lake — LARGEMOUTH BASS: Fair to Slow: on plastics or crankbaits off points around timber.
-CRAPPIE: Slow to Fair: on minnows around brush.
-MUSKIE: Slow to Fair: over the weekend with a couple 34 inch fish and a few follows on cranks.
-SAUGER: No word on Saugeye this past week.
+CRAPPIE: Slow to Fair: on jigs and minnows around brush.
+MUSKIE: Slow to Fair: over the weekend on stickbaits.
+SAUGER: Fair: over the weekend on jig/minnow.

 Mill Creek Lake — CRAPPIE: Good: Anglers successful with minnows; finding fish in 3 feet of water all the way up to 1.5 feet of water north of the bridge.
 They are hungry.
 CHANNEL CATFISH: Fair: Some fish are biting near weed lines and brush on stink bait and chicken livers.